LeePC/RPG-Battleground/README.md

 #Introduction
 Welcome to the RPG plugin for Bukkit Minecraft servers.

+##What is RPG-Plugin?
+RPG-Plugin is a collection of server plugins for a [Bukkit](http://bukkit.org) [Minecraft](http://minecraft.net) server.
+The plugins add common RPG functions, such as different nations, NPCs, Quests and Monsters to a Bukkit server.
+They also offer extended PvP functionality such as flags to capture and castles to siege.

 ##Why Bukkit?
 I wanted to create features for everyone that plays Minecraft, not just a partial group of players that runs a modded client.